 Data for all series reactive devices, including Smartvalve devices, designated as part of the Bulk Electric System (BES) or connecting to the New England Transmission System at a voltage of 69 kV or greater shall be provided by the Transmission Owners and Market Participants who own the equipment.

-If a series reactive device cannot be switched in or out independently of the associated line, the impedance and rating information for the series reactive device may be combined with the line data and the combined total may be submitted on a single NX-9A form.
+If a series reactive device cannot be switched in or out independently of the associated line, the line and reactive device can be reported together on a single NX-9 form.
+Combined impedance and rating information shall be submitted.
 On all new and revised NX-9A forms, if a series reactive device is combined with a line and reported on a single combined NX-9A form, the MP or TO shall update the Participant Equipment Notes field to indicate that the NX-9A form includes the series reactive device information.

 Data for series reactive devices connected at voltages that are less than 69 kV may be required when ISO determines that the data is necessary for reliable operation of the New England Transmission System.
 When required by ISO, the TO or MP shall submit the data within thirty (30) calendar days of ISO’s notification.